testmactest/testmactest.github.io/_posts/2020-04-27-Code-Review:-Looking-for-SQLi-in-Java.md

 Many are thinking that today frameworks can resolve all the SQLi injection vulnerabilities, but this is wrong.
 Many are using SQL query and connections with the databases in a wrong manner.
 In what will follow, I will present some examples of how to detect SQLi in Java code and how to correctly write it.

+## Java Persistence API (JPA) {#jpa}
+<b>1.
+Vulnerable usage of JPA </b>

+{% highlight java %}
+List sql_result = EntityManager.createNativeQuery("Select * from PcComponents where component = " + component).GetResultList()
+List sql_result = entityManager.createQuery("Select age from Persons order where age.id = " + age.id).getResultList();
+int sql_result = entityManager.createNativeQuery("Delete from Persons where CNP = " + CNP).executeUpdate();

+{% endhighlight %}

+I consider that component, age.id & CNP are user input.
+As you can see in the above examples, they have not been validated or escaped as required.
+Therefore, it leaves the above queries vulnerable to SQLi attacks.

+<b>2.
+Secure usage of JPA </b><br/>
+Native SQL

+{% highlight java %}
+Query sqlQuery = entityManager.createNativeQuery("Select * from Books where author = ?", Book.class);
+List results = sqlQuery.setParameter(1, "Charles Dickens").getResultList();

+{% endhighlight %}

+Positional parameter in JPQL
+{% highlight java %}
+Query jpqlQuery = entityManager.createQuery("Select emp from Employees emp where emp.incentive > :incentive");
+List results = jpqlQuery.setParameter("incentive", new Long(10000)).getResultList();

+{% endhighlight %}

+Named parameter in JPQL
+{% highlight java %}
+Query jpqlQuery = entityManager.createQuery("Select emp from Employees emp where emp.incentive > :incentive");
+List results = jpqlQuery.setParameter("incentive", new Long(10000)).getResultList();

+{% endhighlight %}

+Named query in JPQL - Query named "myCart" being "Select c from Cart c where c.itemId = :itemId" */
+{% highlight java %}
+Query jpqlQuery = entityManager.createNamedQuery("myCart");
+List results = jpqlQuery.setParameter("itemId", "item-id-0001").getResultList();

+{% endhighlight %}

+f your JPA provider processes all input arguments to handle injection attacks then you should be covered.
+We do thin in EclipseLink.

+As the previous poster mentioned piecing together your own JPQL or SQL (for native queries) could expose you.

+I would recommend using named queries with parameters over concatenating strings to build JPQL/SQL.

+Doug